What we’re doing to keep you safe

 When it’s time to pay, the server will bring a terminal to your table.
 You may tap a card to pay, and print a receipt at that time if required.
 To limit touch, we prefer touchless payments at this time.
 If you must pay with cash, kindly let the Maitre’ D know upon arrival so we may take extra precaution.

 Touching fewer things is safer for everyone.
 With our simple tap to pay system, there’s nothing extra to do.
 If you advise the server in advance of any tip percentage you would like to pay, we will have the details prepared in advance so you do not have to touch the terminal.
 No auto-gratuity is ever added to a dining bill, and we appreciate the opportunity to provide you with great service.

 We have reduced table sizes to 6 persons max.
 Remember that all folks on your order will be seated together.
 Each order should consist only of folks within your own bubble.
 If you are planning to attend with folks outside your bubble, you should consider sitting at different tables.

-A new City of Toronto bylaw limits the number of people at any table to 6.
-We will strictly comply with this bylaw.
 If you are planning to attend with a large group, please know that your group will be split between tables, and those tables will be socially distanced.

 All staff are trained and kept up to date on the latest information and best practices to help keep folks safe.